twni2016/OrganSegRSTN_PyTorch/README.md

 ###### 4.3.4 Multi-GPU training

-> Thank Angtian Wang and Yingwei Li for finding bugs on multi-GPU training.

 **For your convenience, we provide `training_parallel.py` to support multi-GPU training.** Thus, you just run it instead of `training.py` in the training stage.
 But you should *pay attention that:*

 - image size must be uniform (but normally, the shape of each medical image case is not identical; in NIH dataset, only Z plane could be trained in parallel without padding into same size)